-Prospect Harbor lighthouse is unique in that it is an active military base, and is the only beacon considered haunted in the Acadia and Down East regions of lighthouses.
-However, it is not open to the public, but you can photograph it from Prospect Harbor.
-You cannot go onto the lighthouse grounds because of security reasons, as it is part of a military installation, and is actively more secure than a regular Coast Guard station.
-To get to the lighthouse, from US Route 1 take 186 to Prospect Harbor.
+Prospect Harbor lighthouse is unique in that it is an active military base, however, it is not open to the public, but you can photograph it from Prospect Harbor.
+You cannot go onto the lighthouse grounds because of security reasons, and is actively more secure than a regular Coast Guard station.
+To view the lighthouse from a safe distance, from US Route 1 take 186 to Prospect Harbor.
 Turn right on 195 then bear right at the fork onto Lighthouse Point Road.
 You can view the light off from the shoreline outside of the gates.
 Today, as the lighthouse and grounds belong to the U.S. Navy, the keeper’s house is available for overnight stays for active and retired military families.
 You can relax and picnic and view Prospect Harbor lighthouse from across this small harbor.
-Purple lupine flowers are quite abundant in this area in the summer months.

 Paranormal Activities at Prospect Harbor Lighthouse